endymion/technogeno-us/source/_posts/2012-10-18-support-girls-teaching-girls-to-code.markdown

 {% youtube qPxUIFUheOs %}

 Only 14.5% of engineers in the job force today are women.
 Why is that?
 Is it because women make terrible engineers.
 No, it isn't.
 Women make excellent engineers.
+And a lot of the earliest computer programmers were women.
 So then what's the problem?

 Heidi Wang explains that there are three problems stopping girls from going into computer science: